The Importance of Genetic Diversity

 But if we don’t conserve the full suite of diversity, if we reduce a species to the few selections that have current economic importance, then we risk losing the species to future pressures such as invasive alien insects and diseases.

-A third level of diversity is within an individual tree’s genetic code.
+The third level of diversity is within an individual tree’s genetic code.
 Maladapted genes can result from the normal process of random mutation, but they are often hidden in a recessive state.
 This is especially true for many of our tree species that are outcrossing – ones that breed largely through pollination from distant, unrelated trees, brought by wind or insects.
 But sometimes outcrossing is prevented or reduced.
-For example white spruce stands in southern Ontario have become smaller and smaller and also more distant from each other.
+For example, white spruce stands in southern Ontario have become smaller and smaller and also more distant from each other.
 The likelihood that related individuals will breed increases and recessive genes can become expressed, often with negative results – no seed set, lack of chlorophyll or poor vigour of the seedlings.

 Trees, as with humans, have chromosomes with genes at specific locations that control specific characteristics or physiological functions – an example in humans is eye colour.
 Alleles are the different forms of a gene at a specific location – again an example in humans is the gene for blue eye colour versus brown.
 Within a population there can be several alleles (the different forms of a gene).
 Measurements for different tree species have shown ranges of 1 to 10 – this is referred to as allele richness.